Am I qualified to apply to the program if my undergraduate degree was not in Math?

 What are the GRE and GPA requirements for the admission program and any other requirements?

-There is no minimum GRE or GPA score requirements.
-We require the general GRE test, and international students must take an english proficiency test.
+There minimum GPA score requirement is 3.0, but we also look particularly carefully at your mathematics courses.
+We are currently waiving the GRE test requirement.
+International students must take an english proficiency test, unless they have a degree from a university in an english-speaking country.
 The minimum TOEFL score of 587 (paper test) or 240 (computer test) or 95 (Internet test.) is required.
 The current minimum score for the IELTS is 6.5.

 What is the average profile of students accepted to the program?